 Communication is of vital importance during the execution of any project.
 There are different communication needs for the various stakeholders in the project.
-For instance the project sponsor needs to be kept up to date about budgets and timelines, whereas a developer has a need to communicate on a much more ad-hoc and informal level, to clarify ideas and requirements.
+For instance, the project sponsor needs to be kept up to date about budgets and timelines, whereas a developer has a need to communicate on a much more ad-hoc and informal level, to clarify ideas and requirements.
 At the start of each project, we at BinaryOps make a point of meeting with the client to setup the communication plan, tailoring individual items as needed to make sure all the project stakeholders receive the information they need in a timely fashion.
 Bonnie Biafore wrote a great article on MPUG about the communication plan (The Project Communication Plan).
 It is a great starting point for developing a plan for any software development project.
-She lists all the types of project communications needed for various audiences and communication methods.
+In the article, she identifies all the types of project communications needed for various audiences and communication methods.
 There is definitely the threat of having too many reporting obligations in a single project.
 Reporting and communicating should not become a burden, also ambiguity in the content of the various reports must be avoided.
-The Kiss method certainly applies.
-Our starting point is often as follows:
+The keep-it-simple method certainly applies.

-- Establish a team channel on an IM tools of choice (like Skype, slack or Google Hangout), where the day to day question and answer can happen.
+- Establish a team channel on an IM tools of choice (like Skype, Slack or Google Hangout), where the day to day question and answer can happen.

 - Regular (weekly) status reports, it refers to progress on the project plan, the budget and any issues that affect the project from a management point of view.